 This is the story of how Somorrostro slum became the hip Barceloneta beach of today.

 Barcelona is a city that embraces innovation, tourism, style and design.
 However, it wasn’t always like this.
 The city changed before and after The Olympic Games of 1992.
 One of the neighborhoods effected dramatically was the seafront avenue of Barceloneta.
 The story of how we went from Somorrostro slum to Barceloneta beach is worth to remember.

 During the decades after the Spanish Civil War (1936-1939), migration brought to Barcelona thousands of people from rural areas, mostly from southern Spain.
 Trying to improve their quality of life, these newcomers worked in the booming manufacturing industry and construction growth.
 The city could not provide enough housing for these people.
 So by 1950 around 20,000 shacks had already been built in different parts of Barcelona.
 Segregated shantytowns with no facilities but a strong atmosphere of solidarity.
 Can Valero by the Montjuïc mountain, Camp de la Bota, and Somorrostro by the beach, were just three of them.
 In the late fifties about 100,000 people, 7% of Barcelona’s population, lived in slums.

-While you are walking down the seafront avenue of Barceloneta Beach and the Olympic Port Marina, with its vibrant atmosphere, casinos, restaurants, clubs and 5 star hotels, imagine that a slum existed there until late 60s, squeezed in between old factories, warehouses and the sea.
+While you are walking down the seafront avenue of Barceloneta Beach and the Olympic Port Marina, with its vibrant atmosphere, casinos, shops, restaurants, clubs and 5 star hotels, imagine that a slum existed there until late 60s, squeezed in between old factories, warehouses and the sea.

 The neighborhood was known as Somorrostro.
 It was home to some 15.000 people and today it only exists in the memories of those who once lived there.